jan-moravec/circular-frame-buffer/README.md

 ### Prerequisites

 I am using C++11, so newer toolchain is needed.
-Also I am using the __PRETTY_FUNCTION__ macro, which I think is gcc extension.
+Also, I am using the __PRETTY_FUNCTION__ macro, which I think is GCC extension.
 If this is an issue, just use __func__ instead.

 ## Classes Description

 ### CameraFrame [CameraFrame](library/frames/cameraframe.h)

 Basic class design to contain the data.
-It's got the semaphore - a counter, which increases once the frame is taken and decreases once its released.
+It's got the semaphore - a counter, which increases once the frame is taken and decreases once it's released.

 It also has a pointer to next and previous frame.